Albert Dupont is a south Louisiana native and has spent nearly 30 years in broadcast journalism and broadcast education.

-Prior to joining Loyola’s Mass Communication Department he was the Advanced TV Broadcasting Teacher at the Satellite Center in St. Charles Parish since it’s opening in August of 2005.
+Prior to joining Loyola’s School of Mass Communication he was the Advanced TV Broadcasting teacher at the Satellite Center in St. Charles Parish since its opening in August 2005.

-Albert Dupont is currently an Adobe Certified Associate in Premiere Pro and Photoshop and an Avid Certified Instructor in Media Composer since 2008.
-The Satellite Center was one of the few high school programs in the US to train students as Avid Certified Users.
-He was also the co-founder of the Satellite Center Video and Animation Festival, which started as a way to showcase the work of the Satellite Center’s Team Members and over ten years grew to a Festival for students from many high schools in South Louisiana.
+Dupont is an Adobe Certified Associate in Premiere Pro and Photoshop and an Avid Certified Instructor in Media Composer since 2008.
+The Satellite Center was one of the few high school programs in the U.S. to train students as Avid Certified Users.
+He was also the co-founder of the Satellite Center Video and Animation Festival, which started as a way to showcase the work of the Satellite Center’s Team Members and over 10 years grew to be a festival for students from many high schools throughout south Louisiana.

 Dupont currently works freelance for the New Orleans Pelicans as a replay operator, video engineer and camera operator.
 He has also worked freelance for Cox Sports, Essence Festival, Sugar Bowl, ESPN, CNN, Fox Sports and Fox News.

 Dupont is married to Kimberly McCoy Dupont.
 They have two daughters, Sarah and Amy.
-In his spare time is an amateur radio (ham radio) operator with his favorite activity operating vintage tube radios from the WWII era through the 1970’s.
+In his spare time he is an amateur radio (ham radio) operator with his favorite activity operating vintage tube radios from the WWII era through the 1970s.

 Areas of Expertise